Ajay-patidar0/ATM-simulator/README.md

 ## **Operations:**

-•	Deposit: Add funds to an existing account.
+•	Deposit: Add funds to an existing account. <be>
 •	Withdraw: Withdraw funds from an existing account.
 •	Check Balance: View the balance of an existing account.
 •	Exit: Terminate the program.